Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: Nonlinear QM model

 It's noteworthy that considered nonlinear Hamiltonian term $F$ influences mainly the transitions between degenerate states, as property (e) demonstrates.
 Due to it, tunneling transmission coefficients and related decay rates are sensitive to the presence of nonlinear terms in evolution equation.
-Therefore, measurements of such process parameters can be important method of quantum nonlinearity search.
+Therefore, the experimental studies of such process parameters can be important method of quantum nonlinearity search.